SyncfusionExamples/ej1-FileExplorer-with-MediaPlayer-integration-to-play-video-files/README.md

-# EJ1 FileExplorer video player support using ejMediaPlayer component
+# EJ1 FileExplorer with ejMediaPlayer integration to play video files

-This project demostrates on how to play audio or video files in FileExplorer using ejMediaPlayer component.
+This project demonstrates on how to play video files in FileExplorer using ejMediaPlayer component.
 This can be achieved by customizing ejMediaPlayer in application-level with the help of FileExplorer BeforeOpen event.

 ## How to run this application?